It really is all in the name – fancy having a tree that produces soap-filled berries!

 Mother Nature really showed off with these little gems, which happen to be cousins with the commonly known lychee.
 The dried shells of this fruit contain saponins, a natural detergent that reduces the surface tension of water to lift dirt and grease.
-Soapberries have antibacterial and anti-fungal properties and are perfectly suited for so many cleaning and body care applications – I’m obsessed with their awesomeness.
+Soapberries have antibacterial and anti-fungal properties.
+They are perfectly suited for so many cleaning and body care applications.
+I’m obsessed with their awesomeness.

 Soapberries are so gentle on the skin, hypoallergenic and non-toxic.
-They are greywater safe, don’t have a strong scent and are completely biodegradable – simply throw them in your garden compost when you’re done.
+They are grey-water safe, don’t have a strong scent and are completely biodegradable – simply throw them in your garden compost when you’re done.

 So, how do they work exactly?